 Air New Zealand 777 300er Seat Map

 This layout allows each passenger direct aisle access and a fully lie-flat bed, but the angled seats create an unusual experience.
-(No, the seats aren’t pink, its the ambience!)
+(No, the seats aren’t pink, its the ambience! a little like the virgin a350 upper class)

 Air New Zealand 777 300er Seat Map